& KIDWARE SOFTWARE

 developed as a beginning Visual Basic tutorial for kids and

 teens.
 In late 1998, the tutorials were updated to

 Visual Basic 6.

 VISUAL BASIC 6 was developed as a beginning Visual Basic programming

 was developed as an intermediate college-level course for Visual Basic 5

 and 6 using Access and Microsoft SQL Database technologies.
-You can

 VISUAL BASIC .NET FOR KIDS was